Sabariya: Language

 Most people that we met called their language Telugu, as reported in Singh and Menon 1997.
 They also called their language Sabri bhasha.

 Britto wrote, “They speak a mixture of Telugu and Chhattisgarhi”.
 There must be a lot of the roots of this language related to Telugu.
 But their speech is quite different from the Telugu spoken in Andhra Pradesh.
 Pastor Joseph, who is a Telugu speaker, did not understand their language.
 He had to learn it and now he can communicate with them to some degree.

-In 30 August 2021, a code change request to grant ISO 639-3 code for Sabariya has submitted to SIL.
+In 30 August 2021, a code change request to grant ISO 639-3 code [sdy] for Sabariya has submitted to SIL, but rejected in 15 December 2023 due to lack of evidences.

 Sabariya people

 The Sabariya people we have interviewed said they came to Janjgir-Champa District about eight generations ago from Andhra Pradesh.
 They did not remember the region in Andhra Pradesh where they had come from.
 They came to Janjgir-Champa to dig a pond for a king, Raja Bhoj.
 That pond is still there in Champa town and has now been developed as a park.
 After digging that pond, the Raja did not make any arrangement for them to go back to their homeland, so they continued to live in Janjgir Champa.